-For a few select categories of aliens, the Immigration and Nationality Act (INA) grants employment authorization outright or directs the Secretary to authorize employment authorization and provide an endorsement of that authorization.
-For other categories of aliens, the INA provides that the Secretary may grant employment authorization and provide an endorsement of that authorization.
+For a few select categories of noncitizens, the Immigration and Nationality Act (INA) grants employment authorization outright or directs the Secretary to authorize employment authorization and provide an endorsement of that authorization.
+For other categories of noncitizens, the INA provides that the Secretary may grant employment authorization and provide an endorsement of that authorization.

 DHS regulations at 8 CFR 274a.12 set forth the following categories:

-Aliens authorized to work in the United States incident to their immigration status (8 CFR 274a.12(a)),
+Noncitizens authorized to work in the United States incident to their immigration status (8 CFR 274a.12(a));

-Aliens who are authorized to work in the United States but only for a specific employer (8 CFR 274a.12(b)), and
+Noncitizens who are authorized to work in the United States but only for a specific employer (8 CFR 274a.12(b)); and

 [^ 1] See, for example, INA 210(a)(4) (authorizing employment for special agricultural workers); INA 214(c)(2)(E) (requiring spouses of L nonimmigrants to be work authorized); INA 214(e)(6) (requiring spouses of E treaty traders and investors to be work authorized; INA 214(p)(6) (requiring U nonimmigrants to be work authorized); INA 274A(h)(3)(A) (lawful permanent residents).